-After many years as a software engineer, Dan Tappan tired of working for corporations and decided to look for other outlets for creativity.
-With a lifelong love of folk music, he decided to get serious about playing and started participating in the local open mike scene.
+After many years as a software engineer, Dan Tappan tired of working for corporations and decided to look for other creative outlets.
+His lifelong love of folk music prompted him to get serious about playing, and he started participating in the local open mike scene.
 Eventually Dan discovered that crafting lyrics and melodies tickled the same creative brain as designing software and he began writing his own songs.

 Dan writes vivid, lyrical songs steeped from snippets of life, seasoned with dashes of humor and whimsy, a dusting of philosophy, and an occasional pinch of pathos.

 Dan’s songs are generally not autobiographical.
-However, he has been known to write about himself in the third person, and sometimes wonders how many people actually read all the way through web site bios.
+However, he has been known to write about himself in the third person, and he sometimes wonders whether people actually read all the way through web site bios.

 Dan’s song Thought I Knew received an Honorable Mention in the March/April 2019 American Songwriter Magazine Lyrics Contest